 Beans, the main female character in Rango, has obvious breasts.
 There's also a background frog character who has Gag Boobs.

-Played straight by necessity by The Merrow of the Lorwyn setting of Magic: The Gathering, where the males and females would be indistinguishable if not for the breasts.
+The Merrow of the Lorwyn setting of Magic: The Gathering, where the males and females would be indistinguishable if not for the breasts.

 Parodied by the Mermaids in Tales of MU.
 They have breasts but are ignorant of lactation.
 Instead, they are used to get free beer and lure sailors to their doom.